bwoodill/BT_VESC/README.md

 An open source motor controller firmware for the Blacktip DPV with additional added features.

-Please use the issue tracker here issues, seggestions, etc. There is also a discussion on scubaboard here https://www.scubaboard.com/community/threads/blacktip-firmware-modifications.609780/
+Please use the issue tracker here for issues, seggestions, etc. There is also a discussion on scubaboard here https://www.scubaboard.com/community/threads/blacktip-firmware-modifications.609780/

 This is BASED ON the source code for the VESC DC/BLDC/FOC controller and source from Dive Xtras.
 Read more at
 [https://vesc-project.com/](https://vesc-project.com/) and https://github.com/claroworks-product-development/Sikorski